 - a.
 Create a new Word document. - 1.
 Start Word and open a new blank document. - 2.
 All on one line, type HW01-3 HWID Web-Based Training Using LinkedIn Learning, where HWID is your four-character homework ID. - 3.
 Tap Enter. - 4.
 Navigate to your Word Files folder and save the document using the name HW01-3 HWID Web-Based Training Done.
-Do NOT close Word. - b.
-Access online learning videos by doing the following: - 1.
-Start a web browser.
+Do NOT close Word.

+1. Start a web browser.
 Go to https://it.umn.edu/technology/linkedin-learning